logzio/logz-docs/_source/user-guide/mapping-and-parsing/sawmill-parsing.md

   - yberlinger
 ---

-## Customize your log parsing with the Logz.io Data Data Parsing
+## Customize your log parsing with the Logz.io Data Parsing

 Create your own parsing rule sets for logs that are being ingested to your Logz.io account.
 Once validated on your end and on ours, your rule sets will be applied to your Logz.io account to transform your logs.